nuclio/nuclio/docs/reference/api-gateway/http.md

 <a id="invoke-none"></a>
 ### Invoke API Gateways

-To invoke it, simply send GET/POST request to `<apigateway-name>-<project-name>.<nuclio-host-name>` (aka - `spec.host` )
+To invoke it, simply send a request to the created API Gateway ingress (e.g.: `<apigateway-name>-<project-name>.<nuclio-host-name>`, specified on the request body `spec.host` )
-If your function accepts a request body, you can send it as a request body.

 <a id="basic-auth"></a>
 ## Basic Authentication

-Basic authentication is a way to authenticate users by providing a username and password.
+You may protect your function by setting the API Gateway with [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+That means, to access a function, client would need to provide both username & password.

 <a id="create-basic"></a>
 ### Create API Gateways